AlexGoesCode/t3-ecommerce-project/README.md

 # touch-of-power

- a Next.JS, TS, Tailwind, MongoDB final bootcamp project
+- a final Web Dev bootcamp project

+- Used technologies:

+  - Next.JS
+  - TypeScript
+  - Tailwind
+  - MongoDB

+- I have decided to use Next.JS for project structure and easy rooting, but using (so far) more familiar React code syntax.